World Cup goes to area devastated by earthquake, tsunami

 She also shows guests around the displays that explain what happened that day when the earthquake struck at 2:46 p.m.

-Directly behind the memorial hall is a black wall with the names of victims of the tragedy listed on silver metal plates, all located just a 10-minute walk for the new stadium.
+Directly behind the memorial hall is a black wall with the names of victims of the tragedy listed on silver metal plates, all located just a 10-minute walk from the new stadium.

 “Some people say they don’t remember it and don’t talk about what happened,” Kikuchi said.
 “If people experience a really hard time, people have a tendency to want to forget it.”